Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 This can make filing taxes simpler (depending upon your business) and helps limit unnecessary costs prior to becoming profitable.

-If you are the only worker at the business, you can choose to work simply as self employed.
-In most cases you do not need to file any paper work, you simply track your income and report it on your taxes at the end of the year.
+If you are the only worker at the business, you can choose to work simply as self-employed.
+In most cases, you do not need to file any paperwork, you simply track your income and report it on your taxes at the end of the year.

-Sole Proprietor
+Sole proprietor

 A sole proprietor is a step up from self-employed.
-All you need to do is register your business name and you are good to go in most states.
+All you need to do is register your business name, and you are good to go in most states.
 (Make sure to see if your state requires a business license or other paperwork.)

 LLC